BlaineDev/431-2020/classes/class22/README.md

 ## Today's Slides

 - Class 22 slides will be available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class22/431_class-22-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class22/431_class-22-slides_2020.Rmd).
+    - Actually, the slides posted here are longer than usual.
+They include materials for Classes 22, 23 and 24, so you'll find them posted to those classes as well, as we go along.
+    - The only changes (barring me finding mistakes) I intend are that I will add a slide each day to indicate where we stopped.
+    - Over these next three classes, I will discuss everything I am hoping you will use in Project B Study 2 that we have not yet covered, so that you'll be ready to do Study 2 a week from now, once I've signed off on your Study 2 Data Plan.

 ## Announcements

 1. I changed the [Lab 8 instructions](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab08/lab08.md) to use `slice_sample()` to select the training sample in the leadup to Question 4, so that what you do in Lab 8 will be a better match to what I am looking for you to do in Project B (and in general.)
 2. Data for Study 1 in Project B is forthcoming. **More to come.**
+3. I'll give you an update on Grades for Project A.

 ## What Should I be working on?